bernardgonzales/MIPS-Single-Cycle-Processor/README.md

  IMPORTANT NOTES:
  - When incrementing the program counter, I needed to increment by one rather than four.
 Although MIPS processors do increment every 32 bits, I needed to increment by one instead due to reading machine code from a .dat file.
  - During the pipeline process, I removed the fifth multiplexer and the shift left module (used by the jump instruction) for the program to increment.
 Will look into this fix.

+CURRENTLY IN PROGRESS:
+- Re-implement the jump instruction.
+- Implement hazard control unit for dependencies.